-NEW YORK – Council Member Rory I. Lancman, Chair of the Committee on the Justice System, issued the following statement in response to a landmark ruling by Dutchess County Supreme Court Justice Maria Rosa that setting cash bail without considering a defendant’s ability to pay is a violation of a person’s constitutional rights.
+NEW YORK – Council Member Rory I. Lancman, Chair of the Committee on the Justice System, issued the following statement in response to the Lippman Commission’s One-Year Progress Report on Closing Rikers Island:

-NEW YORK – Council Member Rory I. Lancman, chair of the Committee on the Justice System, and Donovan Richards, Chair of the Committee on Public Safety, issued the following statement in response to the NYPD’s failure to produce 311 and 911 call data on marijuana use at today’s New York City Council hearing:
+NEW YORK – Council Members Rory Lancman, Chair of the Committee on the Justice System, and Donovan Richards, Chair of the Committee on Public Safety, issued the following statement in response to the NYPD’s failure to produce 311 and 911 call data on marijuana use at today’s New York City Council hearing: